-Place them on a large baking sheet and bake for about 15 minutes, until most of the fat and water releases from the meatballs.
+Place the meatballs on a large baking sheet and bake for about 15 minutes, until most of the fat and water releases from the meatballs.
 Pre baking them helps them keep their shape while simmering in the sauce.
 If you have a convection bake setting use that.
 Tilt the pan so that the liquid drains to one end as they cool, then spoon out the liquid.

 Meanwhile, make up the sauce.
 You’ll need a large bowl or measuring cup with at least a 4 cup capacity.
 Drain the juice from the pineapple into a measuring cup and add enough orange juice to make 1 cup.
 I usually use canned pineapple because there’s lots of juice.
-Then add lemon juice, rice vinegar, soy sauce, Dijon mustard, honey, ground ginger, cornstarch and Hoisin sauce thinned with water.
+Then add lemon juice, rice vinegar, soy sauce, Dijon mustard, honey, ground ginger, cornstarch and Hoisin sauce.

 You can use lemon or lime juice.
 You can use regular vinegar if you don’t have rice vinegar.
 Mince 2 large garlic cloves into the mixture.
 Heat gently in the microwave to ensure the honey has melted and all ingredients are incorporated.
 Just for a minute or so.
 The sauce may start to thicken a bit but will continue to thicken as it cooks with the meatballs.
 Mince the green onions and add to the sauce.
 Save some to add at the end.

-Place the meatballs in a Dutch oven.
-Or a slow cooker.
-Chop up 4 or 5 rings of pineapple and add to the dish.
+Place the meatballs in a Dutch oven or slow cooker.
+Add the pineapple chunks.
 Pour the sauce over top and gently combine all the ingredients.